joemoose/dungeoneers.d20/docs/equipment.md

 Most items take up one inventory slot.
 Bulky items, such as armor or two-handed weapons, take up two slots.
 Small items may not require an inventory slot or be generally bundled three or so into a single slot.

 You cannot fill more than 12 slots.
 Carts, horses, or mules can increase inventory space.
-Hirelings can also be employed to haul your equipment.
+Hirelings can also haul your equipment.

 ### Inventory and HP